Characteristics of Low-autonomy Foreign Subsidiaries: Value Chains, Staffing, and Intra-organizational Relationships

-Jens Gammelgaard, Frank McDonald, Andreas Stephan, Heinz Tüselmann, and Christoph Dörrenbächer
+Jens Gammelgaard, Frank McDonald, Andreas Stephan, Heinz Tüselmann, Christoph Dörrenbächer

 This paper examines several characteristics of foreign subsidiaries with low autonomy.
 Data derived from a survey of 381 MNC subsidiaries located in Denmark, Germany and the UK demonstrate that lowautonomy subsidiaries are highly embedded in their respective MNC networks and that they establish a high number of intra-organizational relationships.
 Furthermore, such subsidiaries are typically managed by nationals of the MNC’s headquarters home country.
 Despite the fact that such subsidiaries have low autonomy, they employ a high proportion of professional staff members.
 We find a negative relationship between lower autonomy and the production activities carried out by the subsidiary.
 In fact, low-autonomy subsidiaries appear to be specialized in that they focus on a few value-chain activities and they typically serve as marketing outlets.